state-alchemists/zrb/docs/getting-started.md

 ## Activating Virtual Environment

-If you generate the project by invoking `zrb project create`, then you have to run the following command now:
+If you generate the project by invoking `zrb project create`, then you need to run the following command everytime you start working with the project:

 ```bash
 source project.sh